Last updated on May 15th, 2023

 Despite the widespread belief that ”Asia” consists of residential neighborhoods and the most interesting things are in the European part, this is not really so.

 Besides restaurants and cafes, tourists can enjoy visits to chic mansions and palaces (such as Beylerbeyi Palace or Kucuksu Palace, for instance), food markets, beautiful old mosques and parks by the sea.
-And overall, the Asian side of Istanbul has a different vibe – it is calmer, quieter and represents a more authentic lifestyle of Turkish people.
+And overall, the Asian side of Istanbul has a different vibe – it is calmer, quieter, and represents a more authentic lifestyle of Turkish people.

 10. Visit Turkish Hammam

-For a truly unique experience, Turkish hammam is a must-do in Istanbul.
+For a truly unique experience, the Turkish hammam is a must-do in Istanbul.
 Nonetheless, you don’t really want to go just to any hammam, even if it’s considered to be famous.

 Keep in mind that in Istanbul, in the Ottoman times there were more than two hundred public baths (which are hammams).
 Today, there are only about 60 left.

-Many of those baths became a typical tourist attraction that often receive complaints.
+Many of those baths became typical tourist attraction that often receives complaints.
 Some of those are about cleanliness, others about bath rituals being more of a show than an opportunity to rejuvenate.
 Also, in hammams oriented on tourists, prices are inflated and staff is always expecting a tip on top of that expensive entrance fee.

 The chance to run into a fake hammam is especially high in the Fatih area.
 Therefore, do not trust street “agents” who sell tickets to hammams and be wary of the information in advertising booklets.

-For budget options, really great hammam is Aga Hammam (but it’s mixed gender, so don’t expect many locals).
+For budget options, the really great hammam is Aga Hammam (but it’s mixed gender, so don’t expect many locals).

 11. Visit One of the Suburbs On a Day Trip From Istanbul